Early Career and Young Professionals (ECYP) Task Force

 - Establish partnerships with international young water professional organisations

-- Develop a plan for engaging ECYPs in IWRA’s upcoming Congress and other major activities in 2022
+- Develop a plan for engaging ECYPs in IWRA’s upcoming Congress and other major activities in 2022 and 2023

 - Increase membership and engagement of ECYPs in overall IWRA activities